Shrimp Stuffed Avocado

 It can be served as a first or main course for lunch or dinner.
 As a first course, I recommend one avocado per person, and if served as a main course, I would increase the portion to two avocados per person.

-If serving as a first course, follow with my Grilled Chicken Brochettes and Zucchini salad.
+If serving as a first course, follow up with my Grilled Chicken Brochettes and Zucchini salad.
 For dessert, my Plum Crumble would be an excellent finish!

 Ingredients: